dotnet/roslyn/determinism.md

 GetDeterministicKey
 ===

+**This is meant to be the text of the issue I will eventually file for the API**

 ## Background and Motivation
 The `Compilation` type is fully deterministic meaning that given the same inputs (`SyntaxTree`, `CompilationOptions`, etc ...) it will produce the same output.
 By